Nash Equilibria in Games with Playerwise Concave Coupling Constraints: Existence and Computation: Existence of Constrained Nash Equilibria

-\paragraph{Fixed point theory} Existence proofs for Nash equilibria typically proceed by constructing a best response map to which a fixed point theorem is applied.
-Classical results such as Brouwer's or Kakutani's theorem require the domain of this map to be convex.
+A key challenge in our setting is the nonconvexity of the feasible region $\mathcal{C}$.
+Fixed point theorems such as Brouwer's or Kakutani's, which are typically used in existence proofs for Nash equilibria, require the feasible set to be convex.
 In order to establish the existence of a fixed point for a best response map defined over our nonconvex $\mathcal{C}$, we rely on a result that goes back to~\citet{eilenberg_fixed_1946}, and~\citet{begle_fixed_1950}, which relaxes the convexity requirement to the weaker topological notion of contractibility.
+A central part of our proof, Lemma~\ref{lem:contract}, establishes that under Assumption~\ref{ass:non-degenerate}, playerwise concavity of constraints implies contractibility of each connected component of~$\mathcal{C}$.

-Below, we define contractibility and state a version of \citet{begle_fixed_1950}'s result applied to finite-dimensional Euclidean space.
+Below, we define contractibility and state a version of \citet{begle_fixed_1950}'s theorem applied to finite-dimensional Euclidean space.
 For examples of contractible sets, and a proof of Fact~\ref{thm:fp}, see Appendix~\ref{app:background-existence}. \begin{restatable}{definition}{defcontractibility} Let $S \subseteq \mathbb{R}^n$.
-We say $S$ is contractible if there exists $s_0 \in S$, and a continuous map~$H:[0,1] \times S \to S$ such that for all $s \in S$, it holds that $H(0,s)=s$ and $H(1,s)=s_0$. \end{restatable} \begin{restatable}{fact}{factfp} Let $X \subset \mathbb{R}^n$ be compact, contractible, and $\phi:X \to X$ continuous.
+We say $S$ is contractible if there exists $s_0 \in S$, and a continuous map~$H:[0,1] \times S \to S$ such that for all $s \in S$, it holds that $H(0,s)=s$ and that~$H(1,s)=s_0$. \end{restatable} \begin{restatable}{fact}{factfp} Let $X \subset \mathbb{R}^n$ be compact, contractible, and let~$\phi:X \to X$ be continuous.
 Then there exists $x \in X$ such that $x = \phi(x)$, that is, $x$ is a fixed point of $\phi$. \end{restatable}

-As seen in Example~\ref{ex:simple}, the feasible region may be disconnected; thus, it cannot be contractible.
-Therefore, we define a best response function only over a connected component of $\mathcal{C}$, to which we then apply Fact~\ref{thm:fp}.
-We conclude this section by sketching the proof of Theorem~\ref{thm:existence}.
-The formal proof is given in Appendix~\ref{app:proofs-existence}.
+As seen in Example~\ref{ex:simple}, the feasible region $\mathcal{C}$ may be disconnected; thus, it cannot be contractible.
+However, we establish the following key contractibility result.